nsg-ethz/autopower/client/README.md

 # Autopower client

-## My deployment process
+## Setup of a new device ("quick and dirty")
+In order to set up a new autopower device:

-- Get the MAC of the PI, which can be read by powering the PI and plug it to a monitor
+* Get the MAC of the PI, which can be read by powering the PI and plug it to a monitor
-- Register the MAC on the ETH network and get a static IP
+* Register the MAC on the (ETH) network and get a static IP
-- Once the IP is knonw, add it to the SSH config
+* Once the IP is known, add it to the SSH config
-- then
+* then
 ```
 scp -r -P 22 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no client/ autopowerX:/tmp/
 ssh -p 22 -A -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no autopowerX